jakuboldziej/jakuboldziej/README.md

 - 👋 Hi, I’m @jakuboldziej
 - 👀 I’m interested in Fullstack development
-- 🌱 I’m currently working on NextJS project
+- 🌱 I’m currently working as a Software Developer
-- 💞️ I’m looking to collaborate on Fullstack Projects
+- 💞️ I’m open to freelance job offers
-- 📫 How to reach me: jakub.oldziej@wp.pl
+- 📫 How to reach me: kontakt@oldziej.pl
 - 🐱‍👤 You can check out my website: https://oldziej.pl